-- The school is not reliant upon one supplier and its risk is spread. - Prices may be more competitive and price competition may be stronger. - Parents have more choice, for example if there are more stores stocking the school's uniform.
+- The school is not reliant upon one supplier and its risk is spread. - Parents have more choice, for example if there are more stores stocking the school's uniform.
 Please note that with shared supplier arrangements, some of the efficiencies of purchasing may be lost owing to smaller orders, larger carriage costs etc. Inevitably that has to be funded somehow so this needs to be considered.